coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 1. Select the workspace where the app should be created and click Next.
 2. Copy the `manifestExample.yml` file into the manifest configuration.
 If you want a custom name, make sure to change the `display_information -> name:` and the `bot_user -> display_name:`.
 Click on `Next`.
 3. Review the OAuth scopes, features and settings and click Create.
 4. Your app is now created.
-The Events request URL under Event Subscription will not work at this time but it's normal, we will need to set up AWS to generate a proper request URL in the next section.
+The Events request URL under Event Subscription will not work at this time but it's normal; we will need to set up AWS to generate a proper request URL in the next section.

 #### Store the confidential tokens in your parameter store, with the `SecureString` type